-3. WTO members also have broad authority to authorize third parties to use a invention without the permission of the patent owner, under Article 31 of the TRIPS.
-The Article 31 uses are subject to a number of procedural and substantive conditions, including those relating to compensation.
+WTO members also have broad authority to authorize third parties to use an invention without the permission of the patent owner, under Article 31 of the TRIPS.
+The Article 31 uses are subject to a number of procedural and substantive conditions, including those relating to remuneration for owners of rights in patents.

-2.1 WTO Rules for compensation under TRIPS Article 31
+2.1 WTO RULES FOR REMUNERATION UNDER TRIPS ARTICLE 31

 Article 31 contains more than 630 words in 12 paragraphs.
-The key provisions that relate to compensation are as follows:
+The key provisions that relate to remuneration are as follows: